stefanos1316/my_curriculum_vitae/markdown/index.md

 :   C (First language to learn and impressed by its performance) :   C++ (Second to learn, but as soon as I learned Java I stopped using it) :   MongoDB ([Basics](mongodb_m001,pdf), [Aggregations](mongodb_m121.pdf), [JavaScript](mongodb_m220.pdf), and [Performance](mongodb_m201.pdf))
+:   Code Quality (Coveralls, maven-plugins, Style-Checkers, ESLint, Prettier, and pre-commit hooks) :   Pre-commit hooks (creating my own pre-commit hooks to ease cumbersome tasks)

 *DevOps*
-:   Continuous Integration and Deployment (Big fan of CI/CD Travis, GitLab, and GitHub Actions) :   Code Quality (Coveralls, maven-plugins, Style-Checkers, Reports, Prettier, and pre-commit hooks) :   Hosting (Firebase, AWS, and Google App Engine)
+:   Continuous Integration and Deployment (Big fan of CI/CD Travis, GitLab, and GitHub Actions) :   Docker Containers and Compose (to facilitate the deployment and execution of applications) :   Hosting (Firebase, AWS, and Google App Engine)
 :   Mobile CI/CD (Bitrise with Cordova wrapper for mobile apps) :   Configuration Management (Ansible because it uses YAML)